kendase3/hovercraft/README.md

 `cargo run` will run on a local port you can visit in your browser

-`cargo run --target x86_64-unknown-linux-gnu` will run a given binary natively rather than on web
+`cargo run --target x86_64-unknown-linux-gnu` is not supported yet, but will run natively rather than on web